Dog Walking Academy

 Receive a Certificate in Professional Dog Walking (CPDW)

 The Perfect Way to Prepare for PACCC Dog Walking Certification

 As the industry leader in dog walking education, we were asked by the Professional Animal Care Certification Council to help write the PACCC certification exams.
 If you’re studying to become a certified dog walker, the dogbiz Dog Walking Academy is the best preparation possible.

 “This course has inspired me to breath new life into something I’ve been doing now for almost seven years, and to take it to the next level.
 I would absolutely recommend this course to experienced and inexperienced dog walkers.”

-– Sara Munro, Built to Behave, Santa Cruz, CA
+– Sara Munro, Built to Behave, Santa Barbara, CA

 “The Dog Walking Academy was an eye-opener.
 I went in expecting to learn about dogs and dog behavior, and I did.
 I also came out having learned about being a business person in a very specialized industry.”

 The typical full-time professional dog walker makes between $40K and $150K per year, depending on location, style of service, and size of business.
 We’d love to help you do the same.